witchessabath/mkdocs/docs/Docker.md

     restart: always
 ```
 and then created the `uptime-kuma-data` directory in the same parent directory.
-I gave Uptime Kuma read only rights to the Docker Socket, so I can configure the Pi as a Docker Host in Uptime Kuma, and comfortably monitor all my containers
+I gave Uptime Kuma read only rights to the Docker socket, so I can configure the Pi as a Docker Host in Uptime Kuma, and comfortably monitor all my containers
 with it.

 ## Watchtower